yupidevs/pactus/docs/source/examples/example4.rst

 5. Training and evaluation
 --------------------------

-We iterate over all the available datasets and train an XGBoost model for each of them:
+We iterate over all the available datasets and train an XGBoost model for each of them.
+Notice that for better perfomance, we should filter out short trajectories and classes with a small count of trajectories.

 .. code-block:: python

    for dataset in datasets:
        print(f"\nDataset: {dataset.name}\n")

-       # Split the dataset into train and test
+       # Split the dataset into train and test and filter out short trajectories
-       train, test = dataset_splitter(dataset)
+       train, test = dataset.filter(

-       # Select the desired features to be extracted from the trajectories
-       featurizer = featurizers.UniversalFeaturizer()
+           lambda traj, label: len(traj) >= 5
+           and traj.r.delta.norm.sum() > 0
+           and dataset.label_counts[label] > 5
+       ).split(
+           train_size=0.7,
+           random_state=SEED,
+       )

        # Define the model
        model = XGBoostModel(featurizer=featurizer)